Redesigning Business Systems So They Work Over Time — Not Just This Quarter

 Where to begin

-Every Design Like Nature™ journey begins at Stage 0 — the Belief Architecture Diagnostic™.
-The Diagnostic surfaces the operative beliefs governing your organization’s sustainability decisions and produces the Belief Gap Map that serves as the design specification for everything the sequence requires.
+The practice begins at Stage 0 — the Belief Architecture Diagnostic.
+The Diagnostic surfaces the operative beliefs governing your organization’s decisions and produces the Belief Gap Map that becomes the design specification for the seven steps that follow.

 Nature does not optimize for growth.
+It optimizes for continuity.

-Design Like Nature™ brings that logic into business — beginning at the belief layer, where every ceiling is actually built.
+Design Like Nature brings that logic into business — beginning at the belief layer, where every ceiling is actually built.